The HTML Form Submit Button

 }

 Note: The code depends on the server side scripting language you use.
+The code above is in PHP.

-The second method is to have different values for submit buttons with
+The second method is to have different values for submit buttons with the same name.

-<INPUT type="submit" name="Operation" value="Insert">
+<input type="submit" name="Operation" value="Insert">

-<INPUT type="submit" name="Operation" value="Update">
+<input type="submit" name="Operation" value="Update">

 {